 ASH: I got my hands on an early copy and it is indeed fascinating.
 Important, too, as you mentioned, and it strongly resonates with what I’ve heard about Fukushima and the recovery efforts from my friends who live in the area.

-MELINDA: Wow, this sounds intense.
+MJ: Wow, this sounds intense.

 SEAN: Interviews with Monster Girls has become popular now that its anime is running, good timing for Vol. 3.